 A global, 2019 study by the Graduate Management Admission Council revealed 62 per cent of businesses that define themselves as startups intend to hire MBA-qualified talent within the next 12 months.

 Of course, MBA graduates also launch their own startups, often with astounding success.
-Some of the best known businesses, including Deliveroo and Atlassian, came from the minds of business entrepreneurs recently graduated from an MBA.
+Some of the best known businesses, including Deliveroo and Atlassian, came from the minds of business entrepreneurs who recently graduated with an MBA.

 The same report says that in the US, the starting salary for MBA graduates is at a record high – US$115,000 – with 56 per cent of businesses intending to increase starting salaries.

 Of course, salary may not be the aim of the game at all for certain MBA candidates.

 Many pursue the degree to be the master of their own domain, to launch and run their own business.
 If that’s the case, then the sky’s the limit in terms of what sort of income or lifestyle graduates might achieve once obtaining the powerful qualification.
 An MBA will enable them to stay ahead of the game and use their expertise to drive the business forward.